DemiurgeX/gd/README.md

-# Purpose of this website

-This is my domain.
+# This is my Temple.